Judge who upheld Trump subpoena donated to Dems on committee seeking the records

 Ramos' ruling came two days after another federal judge in Washington upheld a separate congressional subpoena seeking financial documents dating back to 2011 from Trump accounting firm Mazars USA.

+The White House has aggressively pushed back against Democrat-led investigations in the wake of Special Counsel Robert Mueller's report, saying Democrats simply want a "do-over" of Mueller's lengthy investigation that ultimately found no evidence of any Trump-Russia collusion.

-It also came a day after Trump blocked former White House lawyer Don McGhan from appearing before the House Judiciary Committee.
+Trump this week blocked former White House lawyer Don McGhan, a central figure in Mueller's report, from appearing before the House Judiciary Committee.

-Some congressional Republicans have characterized the subpoenas as an abuse of authority and blasted the Trump-focused investigations.
+Some congressional Republicans have also characterized the subpoenas as an abuse of authority and blasted the Trump-focused investigations.

 Rep. Jim Jordan, R-Ohio, the ranking member of the House Oversight Committee, called the inquiry into Mazars USA "an unprecedented abuse of the Committee’s subpoena authority to target and expose the private financial information of the President of the United States.”